Chonhar Bridge

-Chonhar Bridge (Чонгарські мости), also transliterated from Russian as Chongar Bridge (Чонгарские мосты) is a rail bridge and dam that traverses the Syvash.
-The bridge is a part of the Novooleksiivka-Dzhankoi rail line, and is a part of the M18 Highway.
-There is also an abandoned road bridge dozens of meters away.
+Chonhar Bridge (Чонгарські мости), also transliterated from Russian as Chongar Bridge (Чонгарские мосты), is a road bridge that crosses the Chonhar Strait and is part of the M18 Highway.
+There is also an older, now unused road bridge a few dozen meters away.
+The bridge is part of what has been dubbed the Highway of Death in 2026, due to frequent Ukrainian drone strikes on Russian military vehicles.
+There is also a rail bridge and causeway that traverses the Syvash a few kilometres to the west and is sometimes referred to as 'Chongar Bridge'.

 History

-After the Russian Empire annexed the Crimean Khanate in 1783, they began a series of infrastructure projects to improve transportation in the peninsula, known as the "gateway of Crimea" project.
-The bridge was estimated to be constructed in early 19th century, as the bridge was included in a map from 1836, and became a second land route to access Crimea besides the Perekop Isthmus.
+A bridge was constructed probably in the early 19th century, as it was marked on a 1836 map, becoming a second land route to Crimea, in addition to the Perekop Isthmus.

-During the Crimean War in 1850s, Chonhar Bridge became immensely important to the defending Russians, and provided a crucial passage for supplies to the military.
+During the Crimean War in the 1850s, the Chonhar Bridge became immensely important to the defending Russians, and provided a crucial passage for supplies to the military.
 One of the teams under Russian general Dmitry Lobanov-Rostovsky successfully defended the bridge against enemy attacks.

 During the Crimean Operation in Ukrainian-Soviet War in 1918, the Ukrainian military attacked the Chonhar Bridge.

 In 2014, in response to the Russian annexation of Crimea, the Ukrainian government placed mines on the Ukrainian end of several bridges connecting mainland Ukraine to Crimea, including the Chonhar Bridge.